Kardesler-Kodculuk/mbs_backend/README.md

 ```

 In your directory.
 (Don't forget to activate your virtual environment if you have installed it!)
 As the project continues, the run instructions may change.

-### Features to Use

-Since we are using Python 3.7+, you can safely use any feature of Python that was introduced
-before and up to Python 3.7, this includes `dataclasses` package and `Typing` package, but
-excludes type hinting with primitive types and the walrus operator.